rubyaustralia/ruby-event-guides/rubyretreat/planning.md

 The deadlines to confirm numbers with the venue and the caterers are worth confirming - it's good to know the very latest point at which numbers can be updated, in case of late registrations.

+### Remote Organising

+If you're thinking about doing this, there are some [specific considerations](remote.md) you'll want to be aware of.

 ### Budget

 Retreat budget templates can be supplied by previous organisers, which will provide a good starting point.